Omikhleia/resilient.sile/static/adventures/djot/index.md

 The Djot inline syntax is extended with a citation syntax.

-It allows to reference bibliographic entries in the text flow, by their unique keys, and an optional locator.
+It allows to reference bibliographic entries in the text flow, by their unique keys, with an optional locator.

 The supported syntax is a simplified subset of the Pandoc citation syntax and follows one of the proposals made on te Djot discussion forum.
 The rationale for using a naive simplified citation syntax derives from the fact that CSL 1.0.2 does not really address in a clear way prefixes and additional suffixes for citations, not to say multiple locators per citation.